-- If the voter returns with a Court Order and is in the E-Poll Book, complete as usual but check "Court Order" and note the reason in Remarks column in the Court Order Log located in the Grey Transport Bag. - If the voter returns with a Court Order and is not in the E-Poll Book, complete the Court Order Log which is found in the grey transport bag, then place the Court Order in the grey transport bag. - Issue a regular scannable ballot and enter into the Court Order Log found in the grey transport bag. - Ensure that voter writes their name and Voter Serial Number (VSN if any) on the top page of the Court Order.
+- If the voter returns with a Court Order and is not in the E-Poll Book, place court order in the grey transport bag. - Issue a regular scannable ballot. - Ensure that voter writes their name and Voter Serial Number (VSN if any) on the top page of the Court Order.